RealMrCactus/valvefetch/README.md

 - 📝 Detailed logging system
 - 💾 Path persistence for recurring downloads
 - 🔄 Batch download support
-- ⚡ Quick server setup and management
+- ⚡ Quick server setup and management (we'll see)
 - 🦀 Written in Rust for optimal performance and safety

 ## Installation